benjaminvandammeholberton/static-website_les3petitscochons-restaurant/README.md

 # 1 - "Les 3 Petits Cochons" Website

-This is the display website made for the restsaurant "Les 3 Petits Cochons" in Laval (France).
+This is the display website made for the restaurant "Les 3 Petits Cochons" in Laval (France).

 This is my 2nd project on my way to become web developer.